container-storage-interface/spec/spec.md

       // CREATE_DELETE_SNAPSHOT SHOULD support creating volume from
       // snapshot.
       CREATE_DELETE_SNAPSHOT = 5;
-      // LIST_SNAPSHOTS is REQUIRED for plugins that need to upload
+      // LIST_SNAPSHOTS is NOT REQUIRED.
+For plugins that need to upload
-      // a snapshot after it is being cut.
+      // a snapshot after it is being cut, LIST_SNAPSHOTS COULD be used
+      // with the snapshot_id as the filter to query whether the
+      // uploading process is complete or not.
       LIST_SNAPSHOTS = 6;
     }